 CRITICAL POINT: Industry credibility problems stem from manufacturers who purchase raw materials at ridiculously low prices, well below market price.
 These companies obviously know such materials are suspect but they don’t test for COA compliance - so they can ignore the red flags.
 Should any problem ever arise they simply produce a COA showing that the desired properties were present (on paper!).

-Supplement formulas created by CM’s are not formulated with the stringent scientific base that highly qualified supplement formulators use in their work.
-They’re cheap, low potency and there’s a good deal of profit in them – hence their widespread purchase by supplement companies who are really just marketers in disguise.
+Supplement formulas created by CM’s are not formulated with the same stringent scientific base that highly qualified supplement formulators use.
+They’re much cheaper, low potency and there’s a good deal of profit in them – hence their widespread purchase by supplement companies who are really just marketers in disguise.
 They sell them on the public to make a quick buck.

 The wellness benefits they offer the end user – YOU - are little if any.